katsu-yoshimu/vercel-scrapy-monotaro/README.md

 3. You should see your FastAPI application running.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache2 License.
 Feel free to adjust any parts to better fit your specific project details and structure.